 Our Beginnings – Rooted in Education

 The Design Mission was first known as “It’s Really Simple Software”.
 It was founded in 1993 by Andrew Story, who was then a full-time secondary history teacher.
 It’s original core business goal was to provide a means of disseminating lesson plans and curriculum for other secondary teachers using Apple’s “HyperCard” program.
-(Our original “logo” was from a photo taken by Drew in Abiquiu, New Mexico of a giant window in a a very old adobe church.)
+(Our original “logo” was from a photo taken by Drew in Abiquiu, New Mexico of a giant window in a very old adobe church.)
 Our educational experience includes being classroom teachers, featured speakers at the Stanford Institute for Educational Leadership Through Technology, the Computer Using Educator’s Conference, Colorado’s Nuts and Bolts Middle School Consortium, and the California League of Middle Schools Conference.
-Much has changed since we started our work back in 1993, including the company name, and its focus.
+Much has changed since we started our work back in 1993, including our daily work, the company name, and its focus.

 Shift to Web Development and Open Source Projects